ungtsuhan/my-web-component/docs/setup.md

 git commit -m "your commit message"
 ```

-Husky will first format files and fix linting issues, preventing unformatted or broken code from entering the repository.
+Husky will first fix linting issues and format files, preventing unformatted or broken code from entering the repository.

 ## Storybook Setup